agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 set the ``$ODC_MAIN_DB_PASSWORD`` environment variable.

-Environment variables overrides are **NOT** applied to environments defined in configuration that was passed in explicitly as a string or dictionary.
+Environment variables overrides are **NOT** applied to environments defined in configuration that was passed in `explicitly as a string or dictionary`_.

+.. _`explicitly as a string or dictionary`: #Explicit-configurations

 4a.
 Dynamic Environments
 ++++++++++++++++++++++++